dylan-power/dinosaur-exploder/CODE_OF_CONDUCT.md

 ## Enforcement

 Any instance of behaviour that is deemed harmful to the community will be dealt with by a community leader.
-Please contact one of our community leaders in the event that you or someone you know is facing harassment.
+In the event that you or someone you know is facing harassment in our community, please report this by sending an email to dinosaurexploder.conduct@gmail.com.

-- Dylan Power - dylan.m.power@mycit.ie
-- Maxime Aldahan - maxime.aldahan@mycit.ie
-- Julien Von Der Marck - julien.von-der-marck@mycit.ie

 ## What Happens When Harassment is Reported?